MrFarland/DM-Operations-Center/Module/10-abilities.md

 **[Skill Checks](skill-check)**<br/>
 - Identify a type of plant or rock.
 - Recognize the signs of bad weather.
-- Recall information about a specific creature.
+- Recall information about a creature.
 {.square}

 > **Sources** <br/>